 Intergenerational Altruism: Estimates Based on News About Expected Mortality

-This paper analyzes the inter-vivos transfers and bequest decisions of about 700,000 individuals during a period when the decision-maker receives negative news about future life expectancy.
-The event that produces the news is a negative health outcome.
-In line with models of dynastic utility maximization, increases in expected mortality increase the likelihood of transferring wealth to the next generation along both the intensive and the extensive margins.
-The size of the inter-vivos transfer and the bequest are positively related to the wealth of the parent and the severity of the diagnosis--irrespective of diagnosis-specific demand for informal care.
+I analyze the inter-vivos transfers and bequest decisions of 700,000 individuals during a period when the decision-maker receives negative news regarding life expectancy.
+The event that initiates the news is a health outcome.
+Expected mortality increases both the likelihood of transferring wealth to the next generation and the amount transferred.
+The size of the inter-vivos transfer and bequest are positively related to the wealth of the parent and the severity of the diagnosis--irrespective of diagnosis-specific demand for informal care.
 Using a structural life-cycle model, I estimate the bequest parameters that are consistent with the causal effect estimates.

 JEL Classification: D1, D14, D31, E21, I12